Skunks Spray in the Winter

 Skunk Hibernation

-Explore more about Skunk Behavior + Skunk Behavior and Characteristics with this related post.
+Need to understand more about Skunk Behavior + Skunk Behavior and Characteristics?
+This post might help you.
 How Many Babies Do Skunks Have at a Time?

 Torpor Vs. True Hibernation